Which Tourbox Model Should You Buy In 2026?

 This is the flagship TourBox Elite with the long-awaited compatibility for iPad and other tablets.
 This is a game changer for artists and editors who are using to a Wacom or iPad workflow.

-Cons: The most expensive TourBox.
+Cons: The most expensive TourBox, but worth the money.

 You can use code KIEN10 to get free shipping and $10 off any TourBox device.

-RECOMMENDATION: At $95, the TourBox Lite is an economical way to see if the Tourbox system is for you.
+RECOMMENDATION: At $99, the TourBox Lite BT is an economical way to see if the Tourbox system is for you.
 Despite having fewer buttons and wheels, the current software still allows you to create a high number of combinations to meet your shortcut needs.
-The only real drawback for me is that it still requires a cable for connectivity in 2024.
+The only drawback was that the original Lite was wired, but the Bluetooth version solves that problem.

-Updated on March 13, 2026
+Updated on April 20, 2026